eclipse-che/che-operator/olm/README.md

 > Notice: this script contains commands to make the CRD compatible with Openshift 3.

-In the VSCode you can use task `Update cr/crd files`.
+In the VSCode you can use the task `Update cr/crd files`.

 # 4. Che cluster custom resource